 - taking rental values and deducting an amount to cover the "bricks and mortar" cost;

-- working out an overall average rental value per square yard in each area and multiplying that by plot sizes
+- working out an overall average rental value per square yard in each area and multiplying that by plot sizes;

-- using recent selling prices as a proxy for rental values
+- using recent selling prices as a proxy for rental values;

-- we can do individual per home/plot valuations or use average figures for each category of home/plot
+- we can do individual per home/plot valuations or use average figures for each category of home/plot;

-- we can choose smaller or larger valuation areas
+- we can choose smaller or larger valuation areas;

 Yes, we have to accept that there will be a flurry of appeals against the initial assessments.

 a) Tactically/psychologically is makes sense to remember the following: if a home/plot has a site premium of "about £10,000" (i.e. somewhere between £9,000 and £11,000, there are different ways of calculating it) then it is better to assess it at £8,000 and charge 100% LVT (i.e. £8,000 per annum) than it is to assess it at £10,000 and levy 80% LVT (also £8,000 per annum).
 There would be far fewer appeals against the former than the latter, in the same way as appeals against income tax assessments are about whether a certain item is taxable or allowable - they are not against the rate of income tax itself.

 d) There will be a clear set of rules for assessments, even if the result is a bit arbitrary in some cases.
 The appellant will have to show that the rules have not been applied consistently (i.e. there was a mathematical mistake) and/or that the home/plot in question is in fact much smaller than assumed, or suffers from some particular factor, i.e. is next to an electricity sub-station etc, which means that it should be in a lower Band (i.e. that the correctly calculated value is up to twenty per cent lower than the originally assessed value).

-Using Eric Pickles' estimate, the initial valuation exercise might cost £10 per home/plot, or even a few hundred pounds if there is an appeal (which is less than people pay to have an accountant prepare their Self-Assessment tax return prepared year in, year out).
+According to Communities Secretary Eric Pickles' estimate, doing a revaluation for Council Tax would cost £280 million, i.e. about £10 per home.
+It might cost a few hundred pounds if there is an appeal (which is less than people pay to have an accountant prepare their Self-Assessment tax return prepared year in, year out).